articulate/hermes/docs/extras.md

 Accepts an object of options, and returns a [Highland Stream](http://highlandjs.org/) of messages.
 Used internally by [entity stores](/api?id=entity) to project over the messages in an individual stream.

-!> **Uses a [Postgres cursor](https://node-postgres.com/api/cursor) to efficiently iterate over large streams.**  The cursor will close automatically at the end of the result set, but if you need to finish early for any reason, be sure to call the `stream.close()` function to avoid leaking the cursor.
-See the example below.

 | Option       | Type     | Default | Description                                              |
 |:-------------|:---------|:--------|:---------------------------------------------------------|
 | `batchSize`  | `Number` | `1000`  | Number of messages to retrieve in a single batch         |